-Whether the hat is made completely of or lined with natural or faux fur, fur hats are some of the warmest winter hats available.
-And even if there's just a bit of fur trim, both types of fur need some special care to keep them looking their best and to provide long-lasting wear.
+Whether the hat is lined with or made completely of natural or faux fur, fur hats are some of the warmest winter hats available.
+And even if there's just a bit of fur trim, both types of fur need some special care to keep them looking silky and to provide long-lasting wear.

 How to Care for Real Fur Hats and Trim

-Whether you have a mink, fox, or rabbit fur hat, proper care will make it last many, many years.
+Whether you have a mink, fox or rabbit fur hat, proper care will make it last many, many years.
 Natural fur hats should be protected from chemicals like make-up, perfume, and hair products; so, never apply these products while wearing the hat.
-After every wearing, allow the hat to "rest" to dry completely from body moisture and outside elements and to help retain its shape.
+After every wearing, allow the hat to "rest" on a hat form to dry completely from body moisture and outside elements and to help retain its shape.

 If your real fur hat gets wet, shake off excess water and allow the fur to dry naturally away from direct heat sources and the sun.
 Place the hat on a wig or hat form or over a rounded vase or jar so that air can circulate freely.
-This will also prevent the fur from becoming crushed or flattened as will happen if it is placed directly on a hard surface.
+This will also prevent the fur from becoming crushed or flattened from being placed directly on a hard surface.
 Never use high heat to dry fur by placing it too close to a heat source, in direct sun, or using a hot blow dryer.
 When the fur is completely dry, shake to fluff.
-If necessary, you may brush the fur lightly in the natural direction of the fur with a good quality pet brush to restore the smoothness.
+If necessary, you may brush the hat lightly in the natural direction of the fur with a good quality pet brush to restore the smoothness.